duncanstirling/CodeSamples/Laravel_8_currencyConverter/READ ME/readme.txt

 to different currencies.
 You can also save this to the candidate record.
 =======================================
 TESTING:

-Currently the testing has been manual however I plan to add unit testing.
-I have confirmed that currency conversions match mathematical conversions done using the rates provided.

 It uses an online currency rates api which will default to stored rates if the APIi does not return status 200.
 I have verified that the online rates convert